Shelf-Share-BEE-Mod3/shelf-share-rails/README.md

 ```

 ### Schema

 After running your migrations, your schema will look something like this!
 <br />
 <p align="center">
     <img src="app/assets/images/db.png" alt="database" width="800" height="800">
   </a>

+### Architecture

+To view the project board we used for the architecture and wireframe design of ShelfShare, please visit our Miro Board  [here](https://miro.com/app/board/o9J_klm2Drc=/).

 ### Installation